marionbarker/OmniLoopMessageParser/README.md

 ## Lower Level functions

-* byteUtils.py : combine array of bytes into appropriate integer

 * get_file_list.py : given a path, find all the named subpaths with their associated Loop Report.md files, return list sorted from oldest to newest

 * utils.py : low level routines used by more than one function